gh-productivity-workshops/PetSpotR/workshop/README.md

 - (Optional exercise depending on time) Note that we've only made front-end changes.
 See if Copilot can help you make backend changes as well!
   - Look for where to add details about the location to `petspotr.py` and `app.py`

-- Let's use Copilot to help us write some tests
+- Use GitHub Copilot to write tests
   - In the `src/tests/playwright/tests` folder, create a new file called `lostpage.spec.ts`.
   - In that file, write a comment saying `// create playwright tests for LostPet.razor`
   - (Note that you should leave the LostPet.razor file open in VSCode so Copilot can see this context!)